SavageLearning/machete2/README.md

 The Dropwizard example application was developed to, as its name implies, provide examples of some of the features present in Dropwizard.

+This version has the following customization:
+* Using Postgresql for automated integration tests and production operation
+* docker-compose that includes graphite and grafana

 # Overview

 Included with this application is an example of the optional DB API module.
 The examples provided illustrate a few of